lg550055/reading-notes/201/class-10.md

 ##### 7 types of Error objects:
 - Error -generic error; base of all other types
 - SyntaxError -syntax not followed
-- ReferenceError -to variable not declared or within scope
+- ReferenceError -variable not declared or within scope
 - TypeError -data type can't be coerced
 - RangeError -number out of range
 - URIError -URI methods used incorrectly